 - Credit-worthiness tool.
 Many B2B systems provide assessments of buyer credit.
 This allows sellers to limit the credit they offer or feel safer in selling to the buyer.

 - Integrated reporting.
-Reporting is the most important feature of B2B payment systems.
-The best, like BlueCart Payment Processing, include the ability to send automated payment reminders, report on on-time or late payments, collections, and more.
+Reporting is the most important feature of payment systems.
+The best, like BlueCart payment processing, include the ability to send automated b2b payment reports, payment reminders, report on on-time or late payments, collections, and more.
 You may have this as an integrated tool for your headless eCommerce system.

 How Do B2B Payments Work?